Baby & Toddler Sleep Survival Guide (What Actually Helped Us Get Through It)

 I know your parents will tell you to just keep them up later.
 Respectfully… no!
 (TBH, I am convinced the lack of schedules is why our parent's generation thinks our entire generation "had colic".)

-Overtired babies are harder to settle, wake more overnight, and everything just spirals.
+Overtired babies are actually harder to settle, wake more overnight, and everything just spirals.

 Some days my twins are done early—so they nap early.
 Same with bedtime.
 Earlier doesn’t mean worse sleep… it usually means better.
 We follow wake windows as much as we can (more info on wake windows in my Baby Sleep Bible).